 Target status LEDs light as shown in Figure 2.8 when the user system is not connected and as shown in Figure 2.9 when a user system is connected.
-After turning on the power, only the LED5 (RESET) lights on.
-Check the target status LEDs display normally after starting up the emulator debugger.

 When the target status LEDs do not display as shown in Figures 2.8 and 2.9, refer to "5.
-Troubleshooting" (page 90).
+Troubleshooting" (page 92).